 - 6′ ladder

 Homeowner Tools – Descriptions

 - Battery powered drill kit: These kits come with a variety of components.
-Get at least one extra battery and a charger.
+Get one with an extra battery and charger.
 These sets come in their own carrying boxes.
-These tools are extremely handy to have around and will be used a lot so get a good one.
-Use them as a normal drill or to drive screws or other fasteners.
+Power drills are extremely handy and will be used a lot, so get a good one.
+You can use them as a normal drill or to drive screws or other fasteners.
 I like the Dewalt sets but Makita, Millwaukee and Bosch also make good kits.

 Driver set and extension bit for the drill: Get a set with a broad range of different driver bits with extras of each because they are easily broken and/or lost.
 These kits are usually small enough to be stored in the same box as the drill kit.

 - Drill bit set: Get a good quality, complete set of standard drill bits that will fit all the way up to the largest the drill hold (normally 1/4”).
 These will also come in a kit box that will normally fit into the drill box in order to keep it all together.

 - Phone with camera: Your smart phone with camera is one of the best tools you have.
 Use it to photograph parts, labels, hard-to-reach problems, model #’s, etc. Some have apps for levelling, plumb-bobs, measuring etc. And using your phone to surf the net you can even refer back to this website if you need help.